Joe Frank and the Knights: Career

+Post Joe Frank and the Knights

 Joe Frank Carollo went on to join the T-Bones, who had a hit with the instrumental "No Matter What Shape (Your Stomach's In), " in 1966 that reached #3 on the Billboard Hot 100.
-The T-Bones membership eventually morphed into the successful soft rock trio, Hamilton, Joe Frank & Reynolds, who recorded several albums and had major hits with "Don't Pull Your Love", which went to #4 on the Billobard charts in 1971 and "Fallin' in Love", which became a #1 smash hit in 1975.
+The T-Bones membership eventually morphed into the successful soft rock trio, Hamilton, Joe Frank & Reynolds, who recorded several albums and had major hits with "Don't Pull Your Love", which went to #4 on the Billboard charts in 1971 and "Fallin' in Love", which became a #1 smash hit in 1975.

+Legacy and later years

 Joe Frank and the Knights' work has come to attention of garage rock collectors and enthusiasts.
-"Can't Find a Way" is included on the Psychedelic States: Mississippi In The 60s CD compilation released in 2009 by Gear Fab Records.
+"Can't Find a Way" appears on the compilation, A history of garage and frat bands in Memphis, 1960-1975 Volume 1.
+It is also included on the Psychedelic States: Mississippi In The 60s CD compilation released in 2009 by Gear Fab Records.